KAIST-AILab/DSTC10-SIMMC/README.md

   --add_special_tokens=../data_object_special/simmc_special_tokens.json \
   --model_dir=<YOUR MODEL CHECKPOINTS>
 ```
 This script creates a line-by-line *.txt prediction.
-To parse the line-by-line results `dstc10-simmc-devtest-pred-subtask-3.txt` into json format, use the following command in the directory `preprocessing_data`.
+To parse the line-by-line results `dstc10-simmc-devtest-pred-subtask-3.txt` into *subtask-4-generation.json format, use the following command in the directory `preprocessing_data`.

 ```shell
 python convert_mm_dst_to_response.py \